72-Hour Bug-Out Bag, AKA “Fast BOB”

 I have two bug-out bags, the Fast BOB and the Big BOB (the article on the Big BOB will be coming soon).
 The Fast BOB is designed to help keep me alive for at least 72 hours.
 It forms the core of the Big BOB, which is designed to keep me alive for over a week, and possibly indefinitely.

-The bag itself is the Mountain Hardwear Tallac 25.
+The bag itself is the Mountain Hardwear Tallac 25 (no longer available, but their JMT 35 will also work).
 The more I use it the more I like it.
 If I wanted to spend several hundred more dollars I could get a bag made from cuban fiber that is nine ounces lighter.
 For the Fast BOB, I recommend a bag that is 25-30 liters, is tough, and has big bottle pouches on the sides and a front pocket.
 Mine doesn’t have a waist belt, and if the overall weight is kept under 20 pounds most people don’t need one.

 Click on the image to learn all about Tactical Pajamas and purchase